mitselec/Super-Heterodyne-Receiver/README.txt

 ("radioA" or "radioB") in the project folder and then run the script.
 Made in Matlab 2015.

-"radioB" file is too big to be added as it is it is split by using HJSplit
+"radioB" file is too big to be hosted in git download link: